 35. Next add 2 to 3 tablespoons of low-fat cream or 1 to 2 tablespoons of heavy whipping cream.

-36. Stir gently but well and switch off the flame.
+36. Stir gently but well and switch off the heat.

 37. Serve Paneer Butter Masala hot garnished with 1 to 2 tablespoons of chopped coriander leaves (cilantro) and the remaining ginger julienne.
 You can also drizzle some cream or dot with butter while serving.

-- With the staple Indian bread roti: Paneer butter masala gravy has a slightly sweet taste and very mildly spiced.
+- Eat with the staple Indian bread roti: Paneer butter masala gravy has a slightly sweet taste and very mildly spiced.
 Thus making it an excellent gravy to go with roti or chapati.

 - With other Indian breads: Another great combination for this dish is naan bread or tandoori roti or paratha or roomali roti or Malabar paratha.

 - With rice: It also goes well with steamed basmati rice or jeera rice (cumin rice).

 - Tomatoes: Since tomatoes are the key ingredient, make sure to use ripe, red and firm tomatoes with a slightly sweet taste.
 The tomatoes should not be very sour or tangy.

 - Paneer (cottage cheese): Always use homemade paneer if possible or a good quality store brought fresh paneer.
 It is best to make paneer at home and does not take much time.